-Participating Jurisdicti on Adoption and Integration Procedures HMP and plan amendments will be presented to the City Council by the City of City of Angleton Angleton Emergency Management Office.
+Participating Jurisdiction Adoption and Integration Procedures City of Angleton HMP and plan amendments will be presented to the City Council by the City of Angleton Emergency Management Office.
 An agenda for the meeting will be posted 30 days in advance, and a 30-day period of public comment will be provided.
 Upon approval, the approved HMP will be integrated into existing planning mechanisms described in Table 8.1.2.